gereon-t/trajectopy/trajectopy-docs/docs/user_guide.md

 # User Guide

 This guide covers the core functionality of Trajectopy: loading data, alignment, evaluation, and visualization.
+All functionality is available both via the Python API and the GUI application.
+The examples below use the Python API.

 ## 1. Loading Data